CloudQuery News

 On top of syncing the individual tables and views from the source dataset, the new plugin supports queries at the source, thus enabling on-the-fly transformation of the data.

 To sync a whole dataset to a PostgreSQL database, use the default configuration.
 Specify your Project ID, Dataset ID (name), and the connection string to the database.
-For other options and details on how to authenticate with BigQuery, see BigQuery Source Plugin Documentation.
+For other options and details on how to authenticate with BigQuery, see BigQuery Source Integration Documentation.

 kind: source